 Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment HILLSIDES Strategy LU- 12.3.2 Roads Roads should be narrowed to avoid harming trees and streambeds.
-Development Services, Capital Improvements General Fund, Development Fees Con.
+Public Works - Development Services, Capital Improvements and Transportation General Fund, Development Fees Con.
 Not an action item.
 Ongoing implementation via application of rural standards maintained by the Public Works Department in conjunction with project review/approval.
 HILLSIDES Strategy LU- 12.3.3 Trees Retain significant specimen trees, especially when they grow in groves or clusters and integrate them into the developed site.
-Community General Fund, Development Fees Con.
+Community Development - Planning General Fund, Development Fees Con.
 Not an action item.
 Ongoing implemenation via implementation of the Municipal Code HILLSIDES Policy LU-12.4 Hillside Views The Montebello foothills at the south and west boundary of the valley floor provide a scenic backdrop, adding to the City's scale and variety.
 While it is not possible to guarantee an unobstructed view of the hills from every vantage point, an attempt should be made to preserve views of the foothills.
-Development - Planning, Public Works - Capital General Fund, Development Fees Con.
+Davelonment - Planning General Fund, Development Fees Con.
 Not an action item.
 Implemented by Strategies LU- 12.4.1 and LU-12.4.2 HILLSIDES Strategy LU- 12.4.1 Views from Public Facilities Design public facilities, particularly open spaces, so they include views of the foothills or other nearby natural features, and plan hillside developments to minimize visual and other impacts on adjacent public open space.
-General Fund, Grants Con.
+Public Works - Capital Improvements General Fund, Grants Con.
 Not an action item.
 Ongoing implementation during project design HILLSIDES Strategy LU- 12.4.2 Development near Public Space Locate private driveways and building sites as far as possible from property boundaries adjoining public open space preserves and parks to enhance the natural open space character and protect plant and animal habitat.
-Development - Planning, Public Works - General Fund, Development Fees Con.
+Development - Planning General Fund, Development Fees Con.
 Not an action item.
-Ongoing implementation via implementation of the Residential Hillside standards in the Municipal Code HILLSIDES Policy LU-12.5 - Development in the County, particularly if located near Cupertino's hillsides and urban fringe area, should consider the goals and policies in Community Vision 2040.
+Ongoing implementation via implementation of the Residential Hillside standards in the Municipal Code HILLSIDES Policy LU-12.5 • Development in the County, particularly if located near Cupertino's hillsides and urban fringe area, should consider the goals and policies in Community Vision 2040.
 Community Development - Planning, Public Works - Development Services General Fund Con.
 Implemented by Strategy 12.5.1 HILLSIDES Strategy LU- 12.5.1 County Development Development in these areas should be compatible with Cupertino's hillside policies of low-intensity residential, agricultural or open space uses.
 Preservation of the natural environment, clustering sites to minimize impact and dedication of open space are encouraged.
 Visual impacts, access, traffic and other impacts, and service demands should be assessed in consultation with Cupertino's goals and policies.
 Community Development - Planning, Public Works - Development Services General Fund Con.
 Not an action item.
 Comments are sent to the County if development is proposed near the Cupertino hillsides and urban fringe area to ensure this is communicated.
-HEART OF THE CITY SPECIAL AREA Policy LU-13.1 Heart of the City Specific Plan The Heart of the City Specific Plan provides design standards and guidelines for this area, which promote Development - Planning.
-General Fund IM Not an action item.
+HEART OF THE CITY SPECIAL AREA Policy LU-13.1 Heart of the City Specific Plan The Heart of the City Specific Plan provides design standards and guidelines for this area, which promote a cohesive, landscaped boulevard that links its distinct sub-areas and is accessible to all modes of transportation.
+Community Development - Planning, Public Works - Development Services General Fund IM Not an action item.
 Heart of the City adopted by the Council in 1995 and amended several times (last in 2014).
 Work Program Item to amend the HOC on FY20/21 City Council Work Program.